mjhea0/thinkful-mentor/angular/services/readme.md

 By moving the business logic out of the controller, abstracting much of the code, our controller becomes leaner. *It's a good practice to write fat services and lean controllers*.

-To do this, we are going use a service type called a factory, which is the most common type.
+To do this, we are will use service type called a factory, which is the most common type.

 > This is a good time to stop and learn the major service types - constants, values, services, providers, decorators.
 Check out [this](http://angular-tips.com/blog/2013/08/understanding-service-types/) excellent article for more on the various service types and how and when to use them.